Disclaimer: I do not own Doctor Who, I only own the Hatter.

 "Where is she, then?"
 Donna asked, sarcastically, "Popped out for a spacewalk?"

-"She's gone," the Hatter said quietly, taking the Doctors hand and squizzing it to remained him that she was there.
+"She's gone," the Hatter said quietly, taking the Doctors hand and squizzing it to remind him that she was there, that he wasn't completely alone.
+Not anymore, and nor would he ever be again.

 "We lost her," the Doctor swallowed.